frdmn/blog.frd.mn/src/posts/2013-10-22_the-centos-disc-was-not-found-in-any-of-your-drives.md

 I had to install several CentOS 6 virtual machines via the minimal installation image in the last few months and for some reason, I ran into a slightly weird problem during the installations.

-The assistent wants you to check the installation medium of CentOS.
+The assistant wants you to check the installation medium of CentOS.
 Doesn't sound that bad and it is focused by default, so I thought there no need to eschew this.
 Unfortunately as soon as you do the media check and try to continue with the installation, the following error message appears:

 ![CentOS media check error](/assets/images/posts/the-centos-disc-was-not-found-in-any-of-your-drives/1.png)